nodejs/node/doc/api/stream.md

 * `stream` {stream.Readable|ReadableStream}
 * Returns: `boolean`

-Returns whether the stream has been read from.
+Returns whether the stream has been read from or cancelled.

 ### `stream.Readable.toWeb(streamReadable)`
 <!-- YAML